pforret/jekyll.forret.com/_posts/2004/2004-11-02-date-formatting-in-gawk-boot-time.md

 45282758.17 663091.26
 ```

 The first number is the # of seconds since last boot.
-The other one (idle time) we don&#8217;t need.
+The other one (idle time) we don't need.
 What is that in days?

 ```bash
 $ gawk "{print $1/(3600 * 24.0)}" /proc/uptime